Home » Blog » 15 Things to Declutter (That Aren’t Things)

 Try slowing down, doing one thing at a time, and being mindful about the task at hand.
 (I’ve been trying time blocking lately, and it’s really been working for me.)

-Is your inner perfectionist holding you back?
-Remember that ‘perfect’ isn’t real.
+But here’s a gentle reminder: ‘perfect’ isn’t real.
 It’s an illusion, and until you get comfortable with it, no amount of simplifying will ever be enough.

 Tough love time: stop believing you’re trapped.
 If you’re not happy with your life, acknowledge that you are in control.

 We know this, right?
 But boy is it hard to remember in the heat of the moment.
-I’m trying to learn the power of “pause”; to stop for a moment and think before I react, giving myself time to accept responsibility for my own actions.
+I’m trying to learn the power of “pause”, to stop for a moment and think before I react, giving myself time to accept responsibility for my own actions.

 Stop waiting for a new job, a new month, or a new boyfriend to make you happy.
-You aren’t waiting, you’re making excuses.
-Make the decision to start living and loving life today.

 RELATED POST: 14 Ways to Stop Living for the Weekends